 - Comfortable in elevators.

-When thinking about being a Heidi Pet Therapy Program volunteer, you must also consider what is necessary to prepare your dog for a visit.
+When thinking about being a SMCA Pet Therapy Program volunteer, you must also consider what is necessary to prepare your dog for a visit.
 They must be impeccably clean with no doggy odors.
 Your dog’s toe nails must be trimmed and edges smoothed.
 They must be bathed within 24 hours before your visit.
 Their coat should be combed to prevent excessive shedding and free of mats.
 For large and long haired dogs, this takes considerable effort outside the time of your actual visit.
 Keep these things in mind to determine whether you can commit to being a volunteer with your dog.

-We are basically looking for dogs that have focus on their handler and who are working as a team.
+We are basically looking for dogs that are well behaved and have focus on their handler and who are working as a team.
 These dogs also need to be willing to be around and with other dog /handler teams without showing interest or any kind of aggression.
 All of these are requirements to work successfully in a hospital setting around patients of all ages, family members and health care staff.